-Refer to General Board of Education Policy 09.14 and Administrative Procedure(s) for other provisions regarding confidentiality of records for all students.
+Refer to General Board of Education Policy 09.14 & 09.14 AP.1 and Administrative Procedure(s) KRS 160.700, KRS 160.730 for other provisions regarding confidentiality of records for all students.

 Section 1.
-Access Rights
+Access Rights.

-- (1) The MCPS shall permit a parent to inspect and review any education records relating to his child that are collected, maintained, or used by the MCPS.
-The (insert the appropriate custodian of records here) shall comply with a request without unnecessary delay and before any meeting regarding an IEP, including ARC meetings, mediations, due process hearings, and dispute resolution meetings, and in no case more than forty-five (45) days after the request has been made. - (2) The right to inspect and review education records under this administrative regulation shall include:

-The right to a response from the MCPS to reasonable requests for explanations and interpretations of the records;

-- (a) The building principal, or designee, in conjunction with the DoSE shall take steps to obtain translation, or other means, to provide explanations and interpretations to parents in an effective mode of communication in a timely manner. - (b) The right to request that the MCPS provide copies of the records containing the information if failure to provide those copies would effectively prevent the parent from exercising the right to inspect and review the records; and - (c) The right to have a representative of the parent inspect and review the records.

-(3) The MCPS may presume that a biological or adoptive parent has authority to inspect and review records relating to his child unless the MCPS has been advised under a court order that the parent does not have the authority.
+- (1) The HCSD shall permit a parent to inspect and review any education records relating to his child that are collected, maintained, or used by the HCSD.
+The (insert the appropriate custodian of records here) shall comply with a request without unnecessary delay and before any meeting regarding an IEP, including ARC meetings, mediations, due process hearings, and dispute resolution meetings, and in no case more than forty-five (45) days after the request has been made. - (2) The right to inspect and review education records under this administrative regulation shall include: - (a) The right to a response from the HCSD to reasonable requests for explanations and interpretations of the records; - (i) The building principal, or designee, in conjunction with the DoSE, shall take steps to obtain translation, or other means, to provide explanations and interpretations to parents in an effective mode of communication in a timely manner. - (b) The right to request that the HCSD provide copies of the records containing the information if failure to provide those copies would effectively prevent the parent from exercising the right to inspect and review the records; and - (c) The right to have a representative of the parent inspect and review the records. - (3) The HCSD may presume that a biological or adoptive parent has authority to inspect and review records relating to his child unless the HCSD has been advised under a court order that the parent does not have the authority.

 Section 2.
-Record of Access
+Record of Access.

-Each building principal, or designee, shall keep a record of parties obtaining access to education records collected, maintained, or used under 707 KAR Chapter 1 (except access by parents and authorized employees of the MCPS), including:
+Each building principal, or designee, shall keep a record of parties obtaining access to education records collected, maintained, or used under 707 KAR Chapter 1 (except access by parents and authorized employees of the HCSD), including: